xavierpernalete/event-based-cloudhub-worker-scaling/README.md

 The following Message Sequence Diagram illustrates the features in the solution grouped as followed:
 1. Group operations: Provides the ability to group a number of Mule apps in group names.
 Multiple groups can be created and maintained through their own lifecycles.
 Group is a useful way to collect a number of Mule apps that can be scaled together in response to an external event.
-2. Worker scaling: One or more Mule apps to be scaled horizontally, either to an exact number of workers, or by incremental numbers (both add or remove).
+2. Worker scaling: One or more Mule apps to be scaled, either to an exact number of workers, or by incremental numbers (both add or remove).
 Group is supported.
 3. Worker lifecycle: In addition to worker scaling, this solution includes lifecyle operations for Mule apps.
 This is useful to work on a list of Mule apps or by their associated groups.
 Currently supported actions for workers include START, STOP, RESTART and DELETE.